Looking for ways to reduce the cost of your weekly shop? Well, Amazon has entered the grocery market, but is Amazon Pantry worth it?

 As you can see, Amazon is cheapest for most of the items.

 Although prices can be cheaper, Amazon doesn’t offer special deals like supermarkets.
 For example, Tesco will have hundreds of half-price offers every week.
-The very organised amongst you will be able to save money by sticking to supermarket special offers.
+The very organised amongst you will be able to save money by sticking to supermarket special offers and stocking-up.

 Is Amazon Pantry worth it?